nucypher/taco-web/website/docs/Introduction.md

 # Introduction

-`nucypher-ts` is a typescript library to allow developers to interact with core Nucypher functionality within the browser.
+`nucypher-ts` is a TypeScript library to allow developers to interact with core NuCypher functionality within the browser.

 :::caution